 See everything we know about Paruguay reopening for tourism

-US resients can travel to Peru as of November 1, 2020.
+US residents can travel to Peru as of November 1, 2020.

 All passengers will have to bring a negative PCR test, taken no longer than 72 hours before arrival.
-(Antigen tests and proof of recovery certificates are also permitted)
+Proof of vaccination is also accepted.

 Flights are authorized from these US cities: Atlanta, Houston, Los Angeles, Miami, New York, Orlando

 Read all the details about Peru’s reopening and entry requirements

 Tourists from the U.S. can enter Poland for non-essential travel and tourism as of June 21, 2021.

 Vaccinated passengers will have no tests or quarantines, while unvaccinated passengers will need a 48-hour PCR or antigen test and another upon arrival or within 48 hours of arrival.

 American tourists are permitted to visit Portugal again for non-essential travel as of mid-June 2021.

 All passengers will need a negative 72-hour PCR test in order to enter mainland Portugal.
 Rules can differ for the islands of Madeira and Azores.

 See more of Portugal’s entry requirements